 The stagehands at some of our venues and other employees are subject to collective bargaining agreements.
 Our union agreements typically have a term of three years and thus regularly expire and require negotiation in the ordinary course of our business.
 Upon the expiration of any of our collective bargaining agreements, however, we may be unable to negotiate new collective bargaining agreements on terms favorable to us, and our business operations may be interrupted as a result of labor disputes or difficulties and delays in the process of renegotiating our collective bargaining agreements.
 In addition, our business operations at one or more of our facilities may also be interrupted as a result of labor disputes by outside unions attempting to unionize a venue even though we do not have unionized labor at that venue currently.
-A work stoppage at one or more of our owned or operated venues or at our promoted events could have a material adverse effect on our business, financial condition and results of operations.
-We cannot predict the effect that a potential work stoppage would have on our business.
+We have also been threatened with picketing from time to time.
+A work stoppage or picketing at one or more of our owned or operated venues or at our promoted events could have a material adverse effect on our business, financial condition and results of operations.
+We cannot predict the effect that a potential work stoppage or picketing would have on our business.